 Let’s back up.
 Throughout high school, I suffered tremendously every month.
 I had pain so bad that I would be doubled over in the nurse’s office, often leading to my going home.
 After high school, I had an episode of pain so bad that the college I was at in upstate NY thought I had appendicitis and rushed me to the ER.
 It wasn’t appendicitis and I was sent home.
 A few days later I went to a gynecologist who found cysts and after several tests, diagnosed me with PCOS.
 I was put on birth control and my symptoms were pretty much under control thereafter.

 This past summer, despite birth control and all logic…I got pregnant.
 I was really scared.
 Not about having the baby…but about carrying it.
-I suffered a miscarriage in my early 20s, while on the birth control patch (why was that a thing?!) and combined with my age and PCOS…I knew it was a recipe for a repeat.
+I had gotten pregnant in my early 20s and seemingly lost the baby (though none of that was ever officially confirmed…a doctor later told me it may have been a “chemical pregnancy”) while on the birth control patch (why was that a thing?!) and combined with my age and PCOS…I knew it was a recipe for a repeat.
 Still, I did what I could to take care of myself.
 The pee-stick tests were all coming back negative (aside from one that had a very slight pink line) and a very early sonogram didn’t show anything.
 Why didn’t I go for a blood test?
 I don’t know.
 I thought a sonogram would be better…just in case I wasn’t actually pregnant.
 I was wrong.
 I had severe morning sickness and an adversion to coffee (of all things).
 I was also starting to get a little pooch and my boobs…well, they came back to life in the most painful way.
 I should’ve had the blood test to get the confirmation and extra care that I probably needed.
 I won’t lie – that has weighed heaviest on me.
 I genuinely thought that I was doing the right thing but maybe had we had the full confirmation, I could’ve been under a doctor’s care sooner & prevented what happened.
 I know that’s ridiculous and that ultimately these things can’t be prevented.
 Still, when you go through this type of loss you have feelings of guilt & genuinely blame yourself.
 It takes a long time to come to grips that there was really nothing you could’ve done.
 Hell I still have days where I wonder if I could’ve done something different.
 That helpless feeling doesn’t make the situation any easier – it actually makes it worse.
 No one talks about that…but it’s real.

 The reality of pregnancy was sinking in and I was getting really excited about this little one.
 Despite being so sick that I could barely eat or function normally, I knew it would be worth it in the end.
 Little did I know that the end..and my worst fear…would come just 8/9 weeks later.
 Early October came…and so did the bleeding.
 At first, it wasn’t a lot of blood so I didn’t think too much of it but within hours I was all but hemorrhaging.
 Knowing how the hospitals around me are..I waited it out a little.
 I figured if the bleeding slowed down, I’d be okay.
 The blood was extremely heavy, soaking through pad after pad.
 Still, I waited a little while.
 It didn’t totally slow down but within a few hours, it slowed enough to where I didn’t think that I needed to go.
 What I knew for sure was that it wasn’t a regular period by any means – especially when I saw the grayish mass.
 I knew what was happening.
 I was losing my baby.